troutkilroy/RPCBroker.NET/README.md

    });
  server.Start();
 ```
+You can have multiple handlers for different request typess.
 Finally for the client, we'll create a client instance and call the server endpoint:
 ```
 var client = new RabbitMQRPCClient("localhost", "testqueue", "guest", "guest");
 var ct = new CancellationTokenSource();